albfernandez/javadbf/README.md

         }
       }

-      // By now, we have itereated through all of the rows
+     // By now, we have iterated through all of the rows

-      inputStream.close();
+      reader.close();
     }
     catch(DBFException e) {
       e.printStrackTrace();